Skip to main content

 Each Managed Certificate has it's own log file which you can open using the View Log File option when viewing the details.
 By default, log files are kept at %ProgramData%\Certify\logs.

-Where does Certify The Web store certificates?
+Where does Certify Certificate Manager store certificates?

 Certificate assets are stored under %ProgramData%\Certify\assets.
 You should normally permission this location so that only administrators and Local System can access it.
 Certificate files names are random after each renewal and to use a certificate file directly you should instead use a Deployment Task.
 For normal deployments the certificates are installed into the local machine certificate store under the My/Personal store.